 Web Links in Submitted Manuscripts: Links to Web sites are permitted only if the information contained on the Web site is not essential to the understanding and assessment of the manuscript or to the ability to repeat the experiments described in the paper.
+Web links will not be checked after submission for correctness or functionality; it is the responsibility of the author to ensure that the web link is correct.

 Human and Animal Use: All studies involving human subjects must be conducted in accordance with the guidelines of the World Medical Association's Declaration of Helsinki (most recent revision).
-All animal studies must be performed in compliance with the U.S. Department of Health and Human Services Guide for the Care and Use of Laboratory Animals (or otherwise relevant guidelines).
+All animal studies must be performed in compliance with the U.S. Department of Health and Human Services Guide for the Care and Use of Laboratory Animals (or otherwise equivalent guidelines).
 A statement that human and/or animal studies have been reviewed and approved by an appropriate institutional review committee must be included in the Materials and Methods section of the manuscript.